 - To be informed about any payments made to your bills.
 You have the right to request a summarized list of charges and to obtain information about those charges.

 - Current facility policies, inspection ﬁndings of state and local health authorities, and further explanation of the written statement of rights be available to patients, advocates, and chosen representatives upon request.

 - Assistance in resolving complaints or grievances regarding your treatment.
 The name and telephone number of the Service Area Manager or Supervisor will be provided to you upon request.

 We are a Joint Commission-accredited facility.
-If your concern is not resolved to your satisfaction, you have the right to request a review by The Joint Commission Ofﬁce of Quality and Patient Safety by calling (800) 994-6610 or by email.
+If your concern is not resolved to your satisfaction, you have the right to request a review by The Joint Commission Ofﬁce of Quality and Patient Safety.

 - Minnesota Board of Medical Practice

 2829 University Ave.
 SE, Suite 500